 Monitoring Googlebot behavior

-This report is often overlooked but in truth, is an informative snapshot of Googlebot behavior that can tell us a great deal of information.
-The reason I think this report is underutilized is because Googlebot behavior doesn’t change much over time in a normal day to day situation for most websites.
+This report is often overlooked, but can be an informative snapshot of Googlebot behavior that reveals a great deal of information.
+The reason I think this report is underutilized is because Googlebot behavior doesn’t change much over time, especially in a normal day-to-day situation for most websites.

-When you go from HTTP to HTTPS (or any other site-wide change to your URLs) then Googlebot starts doing all sorts of things and the “Crawl Stats” report becomes very exciting, and dramatic changes in Googlebot behavior can be seen.
+When you go from HTTP to HTTPS (or any other site-wide change to your URLs), Googlebot starts doing all sorts of things and the “Crawl Stats” report becomes very exciting as dramatic changes in Googlebot behavior can be seen.